volkantez/LeetCode-Lab/README.md

 results are stored so the selected model can be evaluated in a structured, dataset-based workflow.

+It was originally developed as my bachelor project for the winter semester 2025/26 and was uploaded later in a cleaned-up public form.

 ## Features

 - Select and import LeetCode problems from a configuration file.